-The smart gym market has exploded in the last year or so.
-Where your options were previously limited to semi-smart rowing machines and Bluetooth-connected dumbbells, there are now numerous options which all subscribe to the Peloton business model of high prices, monthly subscriptions, and live or on-demand video exercise classes.
+The smart gym market has exploded in the last year or so – not least due to gyms closing the doors due to the pandemic.
+Where your options were previously limited to semi-smart rowing machines and Bluetooth-connected dumbbells, there are now numerous options that subscribe to the Peloton business model of high prices, monthly subscriptions, and live or on-demand video exercise classes.

 None of these options will give you much change from $2,000, and most carry a fairly hefty monthly subscription in order to work properly.
 They are unashamedly aimed at those with deep pockets but who haven't the time to regularly attend a gym or other exercise classes.
 They instead bring the equipment, classes and personal trainers to your home via video streaming and the live sharing of your workout performance.